envoyproxy/gateway/site/content/en/latest/design/pprof.md

 ---
-title: "Add Pprof support in Envoy Gateway"
+title: "Debug support in Envoy Gateway"
 ---

 ## Overview

-Envoy Gateway exposes endpoints at `localhost:8899/debug/pprof` to run Golang profiles to aid in live debugging.
+Envoy Gateway exposes endpoints at `localhost:19010/debug/pprof` to run Golang profiles to aid in live debugging.

 The endpoints are equivalent to those found in the http/pprof package. `/debug/pprof/` returns an HTML page listing the available profiles.

 ## Goals

+* Add debug server to Envoy Gateway control plane, separated with admin server.
-* Add Debug Pprof support to Envoy Gateway control plane.
+* Add pprof support to Envoy Gateway control plane.
 * Define an API to allow Envoy Gateway to custom debug server configuration.
+* Define an API to allow Envoy Gateway to open envoy gateway config dump in logs.

 The following are the different types of profiles end-user can run: